graphprotocol/contracts/README.md

 done in sync with deploying a new subgraph.
 The new GNS should point `thegraph` domain to the latest subgraph.

-We want to also run some test scripts to populate data each time new contracts are deployed (WIP, Jorge has something that will work for this.
-Also, running the tests in this repo will populate data.
+We want to also run some test scripts to populate data each time new contracts are deployed.

 You will need two files to deploy anything and run `truffle`, they are `.privkey.txt` and `.infurakey.txt`.
 Privkey is a 12 word mneumonic, you should grab you 12 words from metamask, so